urbanyeti/stardew-better-ranching/README.md

 # Stardew Valley Mod - Better Ranching
 Stardew Valley mod that adds an icon above animals when they are ready to be milked/sheared or petted and prevents failing milking/shearing attempts: https://www.nexusmods.com/stardewvalley/mods/859/

-Compatible with Stardew Valley 1.3+ on Linux, Mac, and Windows.
-Requires SMAPI 2.6 or later.
+Compatible with Stardew Valley 1.3.31+ on Linux, Mac, and Windows.
+Requires SMAPI 2.8 or later.

-**New Update:** Now work in v1.3 beta!
-All credit goes to vaindil!
-An awesome modder (https://github.com/vaindil) updated everything to be compatible with the v1.3 beta and the latest version of SMAPI (2.6).
-From now on, active development will be for these versions of the game, so if you don't have the beta yet, be sure to grab v1.6.2 of this mod instead.
+**New Update:** Pathoschild updated the mod to work with Stardew Valley 1.3.31 and SMAPI 2.8-- if you have an earlier version of Stardew (1.3.28 or below), you may need to grab an earlier version of the mod!

 ![Preview image](/better_ranching_preview.gif)